Compare project cost estimates vs. actuals

 - Go to Settings

-and select Products and services (Take me there). - From the Action column, select Edit for a product/service.
+and select Products and services (Take me there). - Find the product or service you want to edit, then select Edit in the Action column.

 - Select the I purchase this service from a supplier checkbox.